 Mathematics is one of the best subjects to develop your analytical, research and problem solving skills.
-Mathematics gives you the knowledge to tackle scientific, mechanical, coding and abstract problems and also it will help you develop logic to tackle everyday issues like planning projects, managing budgets and even debating effectively.
+Mathematics gives you the knowledge to tackle scientific, mechanical and abstract problems and also it will help you develop logic to tackle everyday issues like planning projects, managing budgets and even debating effectively.

-3 Exam papers at the end of year 11:
+3 Exam papers at the end of Year 11:

-Paper 1 - non-calculator - 1hour and 30 minutes
+- Paper 1 non-calculator 1 hour and 30 minutes;

-Paper 2 - calculator - 1hour and 30 minutes
+- Paper 2 calculator 1 hour and 30 minutes;

-Paper 3 - calculator - 1hour and 30 minutes
+- Paper 3 calculator 1 hour and 30 minutes.

-What we will expect from you in Mathematics?

-A positive attitude, willing to work hard in school and at home, prepared to be challenged, to make mistakes and learn from them.
+Positive attitude, willing to work hard in school and at home, prepared to be challenged, to make mistakes and learn from them.